quickgrid/paper-implementations/tools/feature-extraction/README.md

 Chosen libraries in references must installed or cloned and run from correct path to work.

+## Todo:

+- Reimplement as classes and dataset for using in both training precompute and inference time.

 ## View Embedding File

 ### npy_viewer.py